krzemienski/awesome-from-stars/README.md

 * [htr-tech/zphisher](https://github.com/htr-tech/zphisher): An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
 * [zplug/zplug](https://github.com/zplug/zplug): :hibiscus: A next-generation plugin manager for zsh
 * [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions): Fish-like autosuggestions for zsh
+* [unixorn/zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit): A simple ZSH quickstart for using ZSH, zgenom, oh-my-zsh and a curated list of extra plugins.
+It is designed to be easy to customize without requiring you to maintain your own fork.
 * [DeadNews/zsh-scripts](https://github.com/DeadNews/zsh-scripts): zsh scripts collection, mostly for video/audio/image processing
 * [google/zx](https://github.com/google/zx): A tool for writing better scripts
 * [zype/zype-roku-scenegraph](https://github.com/zype/zype-roku-scenegraph): This is the Github repository for Zype’s legacy open source app templates which are no longer being supported.
 If you are looking to build streaming applications for OTT with Zype, check out Zype Apps Creator to leverage the latest app building features and functionality.